 When a disaster strikes, it’s often your neighbors who serve as your first line of defense.
-A recent study in the International Journal of Disaster Risk Reduction following Hurricane Harvey found that users of Nextdoor were 54% more likely to indicate their neighbors were helpful compared to those who had never used the platform.
+A study in the International Journal of Disaster Risk Reduction following Hurricane Harvey found that users of Nextdoor were 54% more likely to indicate their neighbors were helpful compared to those who had never used the platform.

 Ensuring you have a neighborhood to rely on is crucial before, during, and after a hurricane.
 Here are some ways you can turn to Nextdoor to build a resilient support system within your local community for hurricane season and beyond.

 - Make a plan for your household, and don’t forget to include pets.

 - Ensure your hurricane kit includes a minimum 14-day supply of non-perishable food and drinking water (1 gallon per person, per day, as flooding often results in contamination) for all family members and pets, as well as a 2-week supply of medications for everyone in your household.

 - Regularly check Nextdoor to find important safety information directly from local public agencies, including upcoming emergency alerts.

 - Fill your gas tank should you need to evacuate, and keep your mobile phones charged so you can receive weather alerts

 - Fill your bathtubs with water to use for flushing the toilet.

 - Bring lawn furniture, planters, garbage cans, and anything that could become a projectile inside; they will become dangerous in high winds.
 Clear gutters and storm drain on your property and your street.

 - Put up your hurricane shutters when a Hurricane Watch is issued or 36 hours from expected landfall.